Habbex90/Habbex-World/Home Page/README.md

 # Habbex-World
 This is a website where I Habbex add everything I've created from paintings, games, books, music and other things.
 If that interests you, great, but this is more so that I can have a place where I collect everything I've created.

+## License

+This Project is under the MIT License.

+All personal content (text, images, design, games, apps) © 2026 Tobias (Habbex) Hallberg.
+All rights reserved.